Coalfire-Research/raining-in-the-clouds/documentation/exercises.md

     --name=NotMyMoggy
 ```

-For cloud APIs you will either observe an unauthorized response or a response that the item was not found (because it looked in your own account which did not have it).
+For cloud APIs you will either observe an unauthorized response or a response that the item was not found (because it looked only in your own account which did not have it).
 In this case we notice that NotMyMoggy was created in the tenant account `000000002222` but the caller's credentials are only for account `123456789012`.

 ℹ️ If you need to reset the sample data see [CAZT - Populate sample data](configuration.md#populate-sample-data)